TIP Community Labs

 Sponsored by Telkom University

-The various TIP Community Labs are forming a community to share best practices, infrastructure blueprints, processes, forms, and experiences with each other.
-The learnings and experiences might also be shared outside the TIP Community Lab community, helping organizations and initiatives collaborating with TIP to establish spaces for open innovation on new technologies.
+The TIP Community Lab framework also forms a community of Hosts that share best practices, infrastructure blueprints, processes, forms, and experiences.
+The learnings and experiences are also shared outside the TIP community, helping organizations and initiatives collaborating with TIP to establish spaces for open innovation on new technologies.

 The best way to learn about TIP Community Labs is to become a TIP and Project Group member.
-Contact Us for more information about membership.
-If you’re interested in sponsoring a TIP Community Lab, see the complete TIP Community Lab Criteria document.
+Contact Us for more information about membership or if you’re interested in hosting a TIP Community Lab.